danieleongari/mol-tdn/README.md

-# mol-TDN
-## Thermodynamic properties of molecular fluids
+# mol-TDN: Thermodynamic properties of molecular fluids

 ## Examples
 * Compute density of methane at 100 bar using the Peng-Robinson equation of state: